memtrip/eos-jvm/eos-chain-actions/README.md

 # eos-chain-actions
 An EOS SDK for pushing actions to the EOS system contracts.
-The SDK utilises eos-jvm to seamlessly handle transaction signing, byte writing and api requests.
+This high level abstraction composes the other eos-jvm modules to seamlessly handle transaction signing, byte writing and api requests.

 ## Gradle
 ```